Is Lyrica (Pregabalin) Addictive?

 Lyrica (pregabalin) is an anticonvulsant medication that is prescribed to treat neuropathic pain, seizures, and is sometimes used off-label for anxiety.
 While it is safe to take as directed, Lyrica can be habit-forming and addictive if misused repeatedly.

-Lyrica, a brand name for the drug pregabalin, which can help to relieve certain types of pain.
+Lyrica is a brand name for the drug pregabalin, a prescription medication used to relieve certain types of nerve pain and treat conditions including epilepsy, fibromyalgia, and generalized anxiety disorder.

 Although Lyrica is safe for use when taken as directed, misusing Lyrica by taking it in ways other than prescribed can lead to physical dependence and drug addiction.

-In recent years, pregabalin misuse has become a growing concern and risk, particularly among those who have a history of opioid abuse or benzodiazepine abuse.
+In recent years, pregabalin misuse has become a growing concern and risk, particularly among those who have a history of opioid use disorder or benzodiazepine misuse.

 What Is Lyrica Used For?